What’s the best way to express your condolences and sympathy? When should you send condolence messages? What should you say?

 When to Express Condolences

 In this modern age, communication is simple, instant, and easy to access.
 So there’s no excuse to not express your condolences right away.
-The moment you hear the news that someone has died, reach out to your friends and/or family members who are most affected.
+The moment you hear the news that someone has died, reach out to each friend or bereaved family member you know who is most affected.

 If you saw a post on social media, it’s appropriate to comment there.
 If you’re close to the grieving person, you should also communicate in a more personal way.
 Comment on the post, then send a text or direct message with a more personal note.